Juliapp/clean-node-api-YTMango/XP.md

-# What I have learned from this project
+# What have I been learned from this project

 ## Project Setup
 ### standard